davidson16807/tectonics.cpp/inc/grid/dymaxion/buffer/README.md

-dymaxion::buffer:: contains functions that store properties of rasters to special kinds of series (known as "buffers")	that are typically sent to the GPU in 3d rendering.
+dymaxion:: contains functions that store properties of rasters to special kinds of series (known as "buffers")	that are typically sent to the GPU in 3d rendering.
 The name "buffer" is evocative of the buffers that are used in OpenGL.